 On this page

-The Department of Finance published a suite of government grant agreement templates to be used by Commonwealth entities when entering into grant arrangements.
+The Department of Finance has published a suite of template grant agreement documentation which is to be used by Commonwealth entities when entering into grant arrangements.

 Commonwealth Simple Grant Agreement